 4. Engaging decision makers:

-We will be working to promote your views with key decision makers and elected officials.
+We are working to promote your views with key decision makers and elected officials.
 Our goal is to highlight ensure the community’s voices are heard and build support for the emerging vision.
-This will include Islington Council, MPs, The Mayor’s Office, The Greater London Assembly – and many more.
+This includes Islington Council, MPs, The Mayor’s Office, The Greater London Assembly – and many more.

 Why is this necessary?